 Stylish cruising for 6 guests in southern Burgundy

-La Vie en Rose, a classic cargo barge from the 1930’s, has recently been operating as a hotel barge under the name of Who Knows.
-Now under new owner/management, she is re-born, completely refitted with a clever mix of contemporary decor and classic yacht mahogany panelling – and a new and gorgeous route to seduce her clientèle.
+La Vie en Rose, a classic cargo barge from the 1930’s, previously operating as a hotel barge under the name of Who Knows, is re-born, completely refitted with a clever mix of contemporary decor and classic yacht mahogany panelling – and a new and gorgeous route to seduce her clientèle.

-Previously lived aboard by the famous American actor, Sterling Hayden, La Vie en Rose is now dedicated to another star, French singer Edith Piaf.
+In the past, she was owned and lived aboard by the famous American actor, Sterling Hayden, but La Vie en Rose is now dedicated to another star, French singer Edith Piaf.
 The barge has three well appointed en-suite and air-conditioned cabins and two fabulous outside decks to take full advantage of the magnificent French scenery that slowly drifts by.

 Style: The 'nature' of the hotel barge.
 Outline subjective guidance as to the quality or comfort level that might be expected on board.

 Price Band: Per person.
 Outline guidance only, on a relative or comparative basis.
 The bands do not represent accurate low or high season rates.